sebasc167/File_Manipulation/README.md

-delete a file given a specific path, delete a file and any copies from a directory, find all instances of keywords in a file or in a directory, copy and paste a file to another directory
+delete a file given a specific path, delete a file and any copies from a directory, find all instances of keywords in a file or in a directory, copy and paste a file to another directory,
+Happy testing!